FajarKKP/Face_Mask_Detection/README.md

 venv\Scripts\activate      # Windows
 ```

-Install main dependencies
+Install dependencies
 ```bash
 pip install -r requirements.txt
 ```
-List of Library used for this pipeline:
+List of Library used for this pipeline (for futher details, it can be seen in the requirements.txt file):
 numpy = to enable some Ultralytics library
 pyyaml = enables to write and edit yaml file
 ultralytics = a library that enables us to use YOLOv5n and YOLOv8n.
 It also provides tools related for training and infering on YOLO models.